glabra/mefunge/README.md

 # Limitations
 - `?` operators is not implemented.
+- `~` cannot parse more than 1 characters.
 - operator `,` is replaced with `;` due to m4's obfuscated syntax.
-- source file must not contain `{-` or `,` character sequence.
+- program must not contain `{-` or `,` character sequence.
 - `,` in source file is replaced into `;` by wrapper script.
 - modify program (`p`) with `null` or characters which is not in extended-ASCII is not supported.
 - noeol file is not supported.
+This is wrapper script's bug.
-This is wrapper script's limitation.
+- source file must not contain `?`.
+This is wrapper script's bug.

 # License
 MIT License.
 For detail, see `LICENSE`.